Pet care & behaviour

 With pet health insurance, you can lower the stress of paying for large, unexpected or unplanned expenses with a monthly premium.

-If you have cats in your community that appear to be living on their own outdoors, there are a few things you can do to help:
+If you have cats in your community who appear to be living on their own outdoors, there are a few things you can do to help, especially during the winter months.

-- Get the cat spayed or neutered: Community programs are available to help spay or neuter cats to help fight the cat overpopulation problem in B.C.
+Contact your local SPCA or cat rescue for advice on how to humanely and safely trap a feral cat.
+They may even have a trap loan or TNR program to assist you.
+Community programs are available to help spay and neuter cats to help fight the cat overpopulation problem in B.C.

-- Tap your car: Keep in mind that in the winter months, outdoor cats, strays and ferals may see your car as a warm refuge.
-Before starting your vehicle, ‘think and thump‘ – tap/thump the hood and check between the tires to make sure there are no cats hiding underneath or in the engine compartment.
+Tap your car: Keep in mind that in the winter months, outdoor cats (and wildlife) may see your car as a warm refuge.
+Before starting your vehicle, ‘think and thump’ – tap the hood and check between the tires to make sure no cats are hiding underneath or camping out in the engine compartment.

 “Spaying” and “neutering” are surgical procedures used to prevent pets from reproducing.
 In a female animal, “spaying” consists of removing the ovaries or uterus and ovaries.
 The technical term is ovariectomy or ovariohysterectomy.
 For a male animal, “neutering” involves the removal of the testicles, and this is known as castration.